 10. Improperly Sized AC Unit

-An air conditioner that is too small or too large for your home can lead to ineffective cooling and a hot home.
-If your AC unit is too small, it will struggle to cool your home adequately.
-Conversely, an oversized unit will turn on and off frequently, causing hot and cold spots throughout your home — along with higher energy bills.
+An AC unit that’s too small or too large for a home can lead to ineffective cooling.
+An undersized unit will struggle to cool the space, while an oversized one will cycle on and off frequently, causing temperature fluctuations and increased energy use.

 How can I tell if my air conditioner is not working efficiently?

-You can turn on your AC unit by lowering the setpoint on your thermostat.
-Then, hold your hand over a duct register — you should feel cold air moving somewhat fast.
+Turn on your AC unit by lowering the set point on your thermostat.
+Then, hold your hand over a duct register.
+You should feel cold air moving somewhat fast.
 If it doesn’t feel cold or you don’t feel any airflow, you have an AC system issue.
-Additionally, your thermostat never getting to the temperature you set is another sign your AC unit is inefficient.
+Another sign your AC unit is inefficient your thermostat never getting to the temperature you set.

 When should I call an HVAC professional to help with my home's cooling issues?